-&lt;sup>11 Some states have laws that specifically prohibit both underage purchase and attempted purchase of alcohol.
+10 Some states have laws that specifically prohibit both underage purchase and attempted purchase of alcohol.
 An attempted purchase occurs when a person under age 21 takes concrete steps toward committing the offense of purchasing, whether or not the purchase is consummated.
 The two offenses are not treated separately in this report.

-Exhibit 2.5: Underage Purchase of Alcohol for Law Enforcement Purposes as of January 1, 2021
+Exhibit 2.5: Underage Purchase of Alcohol for Law Enforcement Purposes as of January 1, 2022